exdeeface/ninjaWorksIt/README.md

 A simple bitburner terminal animation of ninja works it.

-RAM cost is 1.60GB.
+Have fun.